odrodrig/RAG-LLM-Service/README.md

 - The `CustomWatsonX()` wrapper class used in this utility defines a default model to be used in the event that a model id isn't specified in the api call.
 This code is located at [https://github.com/ibm-build-lab/RAG-LLM-Service/blob/main/application/utils.py:299](https://github.com/ibm-build-lab/RAG-LLM-Service/blob/main/application/utils.py:299).
 Ensure that the model defined in this class is available within the watsonx.ai framework.
 If the model defined here is deprecated from watsonx.ai, these apis will break.

+## Contributing

+This utility is continually being enhanced, improved.
+To use this Open Source application, we highly recommend you follow these steps:
+1) Fork this repo, and work on your own fork.
+See [Fork a Repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
+2) Set your upstream to be this repo.
+See [Configuring a remote repository for a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork)
+3) Sync your fork/clone to this repository periodically before allowing your changes to diverge.
+See [Syncing a fork branch from the command line](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-command-line)
+4) If you want to contribute your changes back to the utility, open a Pull request.
+See [Proposing changes with pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+## License
+This code pattern is licensed under the MIT license.
+Separate third party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.